 The Wayfair business model is a multisided platform that works as a furniture and home-goods online drop-shipping marketplace.
 Formerly known as CSN Stores, the company was founded in 2002 and offers over 18 million items from more than 11,000 global suppliers nowadays.

-The American e-commerce is focused on furniture and decorative items, which “is becoming the Amazon of the home goods market”, as in the first quarter of 2020, Wayfair sales grew by almost 20%, compared to the previous year.
+The American e-commerce company is focused on furniture and decorative items, which “is becoming the Amazon of the home goods market”.
+In the first quarter of 2020, Wayfair sales grew by almost 20%, compared to the previous year.

 In spite of that, the company is still thriving to prove its profitability.
 While Wayfair generated more than $9 billion in annual sales in 2019, it also lost almost $1 billion the same year, besides spending another $1 billion on advertising.

 The history of Wayfair in fact starts with its two founders, who were classmates in college.
 Niraj Shah and Steve Conine first created CSN Stores, which would sell home entertainment and storage furniture in a drop-shipping model.
 So, in the beginning, CSN operated through the website racksandstands.com.
 But, as the company began selling other kinds of goods, it started launching other niche websites, such as cookware.com or strollers.com.

 In 2010, CSN Stores had more than 200 niche sites, with $380 million in annual sales.
 Then, the next year, the founders decided to gather all of these websites into only one: The Wayfair.
 In 2012, Wayfair was offering millions of goods and launching new brands, and, thus, it went public in 2014.
 Nowadays, Wayfair accounts for more than 16,000, over $10 billion in annual sales, and has other four brands under its umbrella: Joss & Main, AllModern, Birch Lane, and Perigold.

 Who Owns Wayfair